 In the Seychelles, business is conducted relatively informally.
 Men and women are not required to wear formal suits, although a smart appearance is advised.
 Business is usually conducted in English or French.
 Business hours are generally 8am to 4pm Monday to Friday.

 The international dialling code for Seychelles is +248.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
 Direct lines to most countries are available at major hotels.
-There is excellent GSM 900/1800 coverage for mobile telephones, and most hotels offer a postal service, email and Internet connection.
+There is excellent GSM 900/1800 coverage for mobile telephones, and most hotels offer a postal service, email and internet connection.
 There are internet cafes in Victoria.